CortezStephanie/GetFit-Workout-Tracker/README.md

 After filling out your workout you are directed to a logged version of your workout.
 To view your progress you may click the Dashboard link and will be directed there.
 4. Dashboard link
 ![dashboard](./assets/images/dashboard.png)
 Once you are at the Dashboard you will see your new workout and previous ones on two charts.
-One for Cardio/ Duration and one for Strength Trainging/ Pounds.
+One for Cardio/ Duration and one for Strength Trainging/ Pounds.<br>
 5.Here you can see your workout being recorded<br>
 6.You can navigate back to the start of the application where you can add or complete a workout by clicking the Fitness Tracker link
 ## License